cloudscribe/cloudscribe/README.md

 If you are interested in consulting or other support services related to cloudscribe, please send an email to info [at] cloudscribe.com.

-I'm also on twitter @cloudscribeweb and @joeaudette
+We're also on twitter at @cloudscribeweb